ericchase-library/ts-templates-vscode-extension/README.md

 - This project produces a Visual Studio Code extension.
 - _You may modify the contents of this folder for testing and debugging purposes, but keep in mind that these files are overwritten during each build._

+### ./release/

+This folder contains the final `.vsix` files for each version of the packaged extension.

+- The resulting files should be ready for publishing.

 ## Copyright & License